umccr/RNAsum/molecular_classification/README.md

 # Presenting sample data in the context of reference datasets

-Set of scripts to presnet the sample expression profile in the context of genome-scale pancreas-related data from large cohorts of patients.
+Set of scripts to present the sample expression profile in the context of genome-scale pancreas-related data from large cohorts of patients.
 Currenlty the sample data is combined with [TCGA](https://cancergenome.nih.gov/) data only but once we optimise the *batch-effect adjustment apporach* in the [RNA-seq data combination step](https://github.com/umccr/RNA-seq-analysis/tree/master/readcount-analysis) the plan is to add more datasets, e.g. [14 metastatic PC](https://met500.path.med.umich.edu/datasets) samples from [MET500 project](https://met500.path.med.umich.edu/) (published by [Dan R. Robinson et al. (2017)](https://www-nature-com.ezp.lib.unimelb.edu.au/articles/nature23306)) and 244 (?) normal pancreas samples from [recount2](https://www.bioconductor.org/help/course-materials/2017/BioC2017/Day1/Workshops/RNAseq/doc/recount-workshop.html).

 ## Table of contents